northwood-labs/local-lambda-environments-with-go/README.md

 If you are using Go, you might find it helpful to replace `/json` with `/dump`.
 The "dump" format is produced by a tool called [go-spew](https://github.com/davecgh/go-spew), and shows you the data types of the payload.

+## Debugging a running Lambda function in Go using Delve

+TBD.

 [Docker Compose]: https://docs.docker.com/compose
 [Docker Desktop]: https://docker.com/desktop
 [Gin]: https://github.com/gin-gonic/gin#readme